RamsinghLab/atacseeker_app/project_notes.md

 **back to preseqR**

 with that very biref introduction, and more importantly for me - atleast a basic model understanding - let's see what `preseqR` actually does. paper is [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3612374/).

+seems like `preseqR` uses a [empirical Bayes](http://www.r-bloggers.com/understanding-empirical-bayes-estimation-using-baseball-statistics) approach to estimate complexity and is based on rational function approximation [RFA] to the power series of [Good and Toulmin](http://biomet.oxfordjournals.org/content/43/1-2/45.abstract).

-tim D has a good [thread](http://seqanswers.com/forums/showthread.php?t=18439&goto=nextnewest) on `seqanswers` on `preseqR`. importantly, i might have to subsample read before i do the library complexity.
+towards the more implementation side, tim D has a good [thread](http://seqanswers.com/forums/showthread.php?t=18439&goto=nextnewest) on `seqanswers` on `preseqR`. importantly, i might have to subsample reads before i do the library complexity.

 Also - it seems that `EstimateLibraryComplexity.jar` of [picard](http://broadinstitute.github.io/picard) also does complexity estimation. however, like tim D pointed out in the thread - it appears that `estimateLibrarySize` assumes a simple Lander-Waterman model, which would correspond to a simple Poisson model.
-The ZTNB model is much broader class that includes the simple Poisson model (taking alpha -> 0).
+The zero-truncated negative binomial (ZTNB) model is much broader class that includes the simple Poisson model (taking alpha -> 0).
 Therefore, the estimates from such a model can only be more biased than the ZTNB estimates.

 **library complexity for atacseq data**

-something that tim T wants to do is look at 5' cut sites for library complexity for atacseq data. i feel this is a good direction for the pipeline, and i should figure out how to implement tim's idea.
+something that tim T wants to do is look at 5' cut sites for library complexity for atacseq data. notably `preseR` references this [paper](http://www.nature.com/nmeth/journal/v9/n1/full/nmeth.1778.html) for identifying unique molecules.
+Also - this from tim D's paper - In sequencing applications that identify genomic intervals such as protein-binding sites in chromatin immunoprecipita- tion and sequencing (ChIP-seq) or expressed exons in RNA sequencing (RNA-seq), the number of distinct molecules in the library may be of secondary interest to the `number of distinct genomic intervals identified` after processing mapped reads.

+i feel this is a good direction for the pipeline, and i should figure out how to implement tim's idea.

 ### csaw ###